JoelPunniaraj/greenback-software/README.md

 - projections

-The 'income-sheet', 'balance-sheet', 'cash-flow-sheet', and 'stock-history' has the Past 5 Quarters Imported and Organized Appropriately.
+The 'income-sheet', 'balance-sheet', 'cash-flow-sheet', and 'stock-history' has the Past 5 Years of Financial Data Imported and Organized Appropriately.

 The 'condense-sheet' Selects Necessary Metrics for the 'projections' Sheet and Makes Sure the Data is Properly Formatted for Use.